-Current participants' visual list: A user shall be able to easily see a list of the current participants to the chat; this should be without leaving the chat window.
+A user shall be able to easily see a list of the current participants to the chat; this should be without leaving the chat window.

-• Information about participants shall be shown prominently (e.g. in the heading of the Group Chat conversation view).
-The information displayed shall include the number of participants in the Group Chat, ideally detailing the number of active and inactive (offline) users.
-Graphical expedients like contact ordering/grouping, colour coding etc. to visually distinguish active and inactive users are considered highly beneficial, the list of participants will not include the user's own name.

-• A detailed view of the participants; presenting full names, pictures (saved for the contact in the address book) and status indication (active or inactive) should also be available to allow the user to easily check who they are talking to.
+- Information about participants shall be shown prominently (e.g. in the heading of the Group Chat conversation view).
+The list of participants will not include the user's own name. - A detailed view of the participants; presenting full names and pictures (saved for the contact in the address book) should also be available to allow the user to easily check who they are talking to.
 This is particularly important when the number of participants is high and they cannot all be shown in the quick view.
 The detailed view shall be consistent with the conventions adopted in the quick view.